-The Supplier Diversity Advisory Council (SDAC) is composed of supplier diversity and supply chain professionals from member hospitals.
-The SDAC meets monthly including two "inperson" meetings a year.
+The Supplier Diversity Advisory Council (SDAC) is composed of eighteen (18) supplier diversity and supply chain professionals from member hospitals.
+The SDAC meets monthly including two "in-person" meetings a year.
+The purpose of the SDAC is to advise and guide Vizient's supplier diversity strategy with a focus on ensuring that Vizient's diversity goals are strongly aligned with members.

+The SDAC provides input on the policies, practices and procedures that support the three pillars of the Vizient Supplier Diversity Program: maximizing opportunities, mentoring and enrichment, and fostering collaboration.
 The SDAC is focused on sharing best practices and identifying those high-performing and high-potential suppliers within the members' local communities interested in and capable of becoming a Vizient-contracted supplier.